BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - [Heroic Resolve]

+**OPTIONS**

+- Troll Brute - 100 points

+Bofur replaces the Orc Commander.

 **SPECIAL RULES**

 - [Sworn Protector] (Thorin)

 - **Steadfast** `ACTIVE`

-When a friendly Erebor Hero model within 3" of Bofur is affected by an enemy special rule or Magical Power, they may roll a D6.
-On a 3+, the model will ignore the effects.
-For Magical Powers, any Resist tests must be made before using this special rule.
+Whenever a friendly Erebor Hero within 3" of Bofur is affected by an enemy special rule or Magical Power, they may roll a D6.
+On a 3+, the model will ignore its effects.
+In the case of a Magical Power, any Resist Tests must be made before using this special rule.

 </div>